ErlingSigurdson/SegMap595/README.md

 Characters get mapped on the assumption of a common-cathode 7-segment display.
 Bits must be inverted if a common-anode display is used.

+### Miscellaneous

+The library is primarily intended and formatted for use with Arduino framework, but it doesn't include `Arduino.h` and can be readily used in non-Arduino projects.